Blog Post Jimi Shaughnessy Nov 6, 2024

 But we have saved national treasures before, and we can do it again.

 I am a veteran who served as a Marine in the Iraq War and who has since earned a college degree in anthropology and archaeology.
 Ever since I was little, I loved museums and artifacts.
 I signed up for military service at age 17, and just before I entered bootcamp, I learned that the Iraq National Museum in Baghdad had been looted.
-In one of the worst instances of cultural vandalism in recent history, thousands of ancient artifacts were removed and the building destroyed.
+In one of the worst instances of cultural vandalism in recent history, thousands of ancient objects were removed and the building destroyed.
 I was confused and furious.
 As a young Marine who wanted to emulate the movie character Indiana Jones and protect ancient relics, I wondered how this could happen.
 I and many other Marines took our duty seriously to assist the people of Iraq and promote a sense of democracy.
 Losing this priceless cultural history seemed to magnify the immense human suffering already taking place.

 The shock and disbelief that such a treasure trove of human history could be left vulnerable resonated deeply with many of us.
 The fog of war didn’t allow me to fully grasp the breadth of the violation at the time.
 It wasn’t just the loss of thousands of priceless artifacts; it was the assault on our collective human heritage, since Iraq is home to the world’s first known civilizations.